named-data/Hyperbolic-Graph-Generator/README.md

 	`/home/user/my_hg_generator/lib`

-**Q**: boost libraries are not found, how can I fix this problem?
+**The boost libraries are not found, how can I fix this problem?**

-**A**: if boost libraries are not installed, then install them using your package management system, or:
+If the boost libraries are not installed, then install them using your package management system, or:
    1) download them at http://www.boost.org/
    2) extract boost_**.tar.bz2 in a convenient location e.g. /home/user/
    Then run again the configure command in the Hyperbolic Graph Generator